dshanske/indieweb-post-kinds/readme.md

 		* Bug fix by acegiak to content protection override
 		* Feature added by acegiak to set default kind if no kind is set when post is saved
 		* Add post_id to filter kind_response_display
+		* When retrieving information on a URL, set the title to the title of the URL if no title is set
+		* Add kindurl query variable to admin.
+If you add it to wp-admin/post-new.php with a URL then it will automatically put that URL in the URL box.
+For use by bookmarklets
 	= Version 2.3.2 =
 		* Fix rendering issues when no response
 		* Add support for Indieweb Plugin